-Three categories are used to explain instances in which a medical group measure is not reported:
+Two categories are used to explain instances in which a medical group measure is not reported:

-- Too Few Patients to Report.
-Medical group score is not reported because the measure's denominator has fewer than 30 patients. - Not Willing to Report.
-Medical group declined to report its results. - Not Rated.
+- Not Enough Data to Score Reliably.
+Medical group score is not reported because the measure's denominator has fewer than 30 patients and/or the medical group didn't have enough data to score reliably. - Not Rated.
 Measure is undefined, has a biased rate, or is not reported for the medical group.